Aesir-Automation/SnoogensArenaBeastMasteryHunter/README.md

 **Auto Cancel Feign Death:** - It will automatically cancel your Feign Death after it's been cast so you don't lose momentum.
 **Auto Exhilaration @ HP%** - Uses Exhilaration automatically at the set and below Health percentage.
 **Auto Turtle @ HP%** - Uses Aspect of the Turtle automatically at the set and below Health percentage.
+**Auto Turtle DH The Hunt:** - Uses Aspect of the Turtle automatically when a DH has almost finished casting The Hunt on you.
 **Auto Roar @ HP%** - Uses Roar of Sacrifice automatically at the set and below Health percentage.
 **Auto Roar for Party Members:** - Enables the Auto Roar @ HP% to also check party members and Roar on them.
+**Auto Dispel Mindgames (Racial):** - Uses your Racial (Fireblood/Stoneform) automatically when you're under the effect of Mindgames.
 **Auto Healthstone @ HP%** - Uses Healthstone automatically at the set and below Health percentage.

 **Casting**
 **Cast Traps @ Cursor:** - Changes your Traps to use @cursor instead of being manually placeable.